kwabenasapong/openpldoc/manual/source/dualmonitors.rst

 .. image:: pics/svideo.png

-A laptop computer setup only varies slightly.
+A laptop computer setup varies slightly.
 Generally you will need only one of the outputs pictured above since your laptop screen serves as one of the monitors.
-Sometimes with older laptops a key stroke generally involving the :kbd:`Fn` key and another key is required to enable the second monitor on laptops.
+Some older laptops may require a key stroke generally involving the :kbd:`Fn` key and another key (labeled on the keybaord) to enable the second monitor.

 A typical OpenLP setup consist of your normal single monitor, with your projector hooked up to your computer as the second monitor.
 With the option of